mohit-ix/DeepRL/README.md

-## Deep Reinforcement Learning
+# Deep Reinforcement Learning
-### Implementations of Deep Reinforcement Learning based on Packt publisher book.
+### This repository contains the implementaion of Reinforcement Learning from "Deep Reinforcement Learning" by Packt Publications.